Daanish-Khan/seg4105_project/pitches/questline/README.md

 We want to implement the same sort of functionality in our software.
 Questlines are an easy way to keep track of your progress and game-ify tasks, allowing for user satisfaction and more importantly reducing the overwhelming aspect of choosing what to work on.

-Our solution is three parts: the Quest Toolbar, Quest View, and Current Task View.
+Our solution is two parts: the Quest Toolbar and the Current Task View.
 The Quest Toolbar is used to view the current questline and view progress, and the quest view will allow for the user to view all tasks in the line.
 The Current Task View would be an indicator of the current task to work on, so the user can quickly get to work without having to decide for themsevles.
 This would be on top of the current graph, and clicking on this would show the Quest Toolbar:

 ![Questline Breadboard](./breadboard.png)